pcrain/GungeonCraft/readme.md

-## GungeonCraft: A Mod for Enter the Gungeon
+## GungeonCraft: A mechanics-focused mod for Enter the Gungeon

 |                                 |                                       |                                      |
 | -------------                   | :-------------:                       | :-------------:                      |